fleschutz/PowerShell/Docs/open-accu-weather.md

 ## open-accu-weather.ps1 - Opens the AccuWeather website

-This script launches the Web browser with the AccuWeather website.
+This PowerShell script launches the Web browser with the AccuWeather website.

 ## Parameters
 ```powershell